jonlpersson/ed-latimore/site/_drafts/the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 Survivor bias is the **logical error of concentrating on those who passed a selection process while overlooking** those who did not.
 The most famous example of this is the case of the allied forces in World War II investigating where most bullet holes were concentrated in their planes that had returned from battle.

-The Allies analyzed bullet hole patterns on their planes thinking more armor may be useful where the planes were getting hit the most.
+The Allies analyzed bullet hole patterns on their planes, thinking more armor may be useful where the planes were getting hit the most.
 However, analyst Abraham Wald pointed out that the correct conclusion was the opposite - they should reinforce where there were the least bullet holes.
 Why?

 Because the planes they were looking at were the ones that had survived and returned.&nbsp;

 The areas with fewer bullet holes were likely the most critical - planes getting hit in those places likely didn’t make it back.

 So those least damaged areas in reality represented the most vulnerable parts.
 The lesson here is that when you only look at the successful people as an example of what to emulate, you do two disservices:

 1. You ignore all the people who didn’t make it despite having the same conditions and circumstances.
 At best, this creates a blind spot.
 At worst, it creates an impossible burden of expectation.

-1. You follow the wrong metrics for success.
+2. You follow the wrong metrics for success.
 You set yourself up for failure because you’re operating under conditions that usually lead to failure.
 This is big problem if you ever want to improve.

 Because I never got caught drinking and driving, I thought I could keep getting away with it.
 I think most people who habitually engage in risky behaviors believe something to this effect.
 They view their “success” as a sign of competence.
 Or maybe, they don’t care.
 Either way, the law of large numbers catches up to everyone.

----

 The law of large numbers refers to the tendency for results involving randomness to increasingly stabilize or converge as more trials or instances occur.
 While small sample sizes show wide variation and flux, larger data sets reveal more predictable average outcomes emerging from the collective results.

 A simple example is coin flips.
 Flip a coin just 10 times, and heads or tails could dominate heavily by chance - the ratios will visibly differ from the 50-50 probability.
 But if you complete 10,000 coin flips, you'll likely end quite close to 50% heads and tails as outliers balance out.
 The enormous volume normalizes around the expected value.